krother/training_and_teaching_methods/troubleshooting/disruptive_behavior.md

 Turn to a person who is emotionally not involved and can take over the conversation.

 Involving someone else also helps if the entire group is on the edge or frustrated.
-Letting off some steam in small portions can be done in a small feedback session.
+Letting off steam in small portions can be done in a small feedback session.
+If you need to resolve the conflict within the group, you need to establish very clear rules such as:

+* everybody is heard
+* nobody is interrupted
+* everybody tells things from their own perspective ("in my opinion..")
+* no justifications
+* time-box the discussion

+Under any circumstances, keep the discussion short.
-But do not start a big discussion under any circumstances.
-It is likely to make matters worse.
+If it takes longer, it is likely to make matters worse.

 If you face a situations where frustration and grudges build up over a couple of weeks, things are more difficult.
 As someone teaching a masterclass of a few days, this should not be on your plate.